SilverLinings89/Waveguide/Progress.md

 # Tuesday, 31st of august

 I'm slowly grinding through the code to change the dof ownership.
 This has effects in extremely many places.

+# Wednesday, 1st of august

+I have implemented a huge amount of the new stuff.
+I have made the decision that get_dof_association() and get_dof_association_by_boundary_id() will always return in LOKAL dof numbering ( i.e. [0, ..., NDOFS - 1]).
+I will then add a function to the FEDomain set_global_dof_indices_by_boundary which sets(std::vector<InterfaceDofData>) to set the global indices.

+I have decided to go this way because all the calls to get_dof_association will now only happen in the setup.
+Therefore I can also repurpose them to the function I need in the setup rather then rewriting them.